turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/problems_solutions_algorithms.markdown

 Now, pair up with your neighbor.
 The person whose name is alphabetically first will read their algorithm step-by-step to the person whose name is alphabetically last.
+The person whose name is alphabetically last will attempt to tie their shoes according only to the instructions from their partner.

 You can repeat instructions if needed, but don't add any instructions beyond what you had originally written down.